djcass44/all-your-base/docs/OPERATINGSYSTEMS.md

 # Operating systems

 Ayb supports the big 3 Linux variants; Alpine, Debian and Fedora.
-In order to support package installation without privilege it can't use the native package managers directly, requiring Ayb to reimplement the package managers.
+In order to support package installation without privilege it can't use the native package managers directly, requiring Ayb to reimplement them.
 This can cause some issues and quirks.

 ## Known issues